trawick/edurepo/STATUS.md

 Three worst issues for developers
 =================================

 1. Enable logging in a sane manner.
 Ensure that we can debug the objective lookup issue.
+Ensure that the logging setup doesn't break cron jobs that use Django.
-2. XXX
+2. need VM for testing deployment
-3. need continuous integration
+3. need to create virtual env based on Python 2.7 when default system Python is 2.6

 Three worst issues for deployers
 ================================